 Download DIY Patio Chair Plans

-Please Download the Free Plans to get the cut list and blueprints for the patio chair project.
+Please Download the Plans to get the cut list and blueprints for the patio chair project.
+They are available for a small cost.

 The first step of the project is to make the front legs for this project.
 I used a miter saw to make the majority of the cuts.